How Not to Sin

 Introduction to 1 John 2:1-2

 My little children, I am writing these things to you so that you may not sin.
 But if anyone does sin, we have an advocate with the Father, Jesus Christ, the righteous.
-He is the propitiation for our sins, and not for ours only but also for the sins of the whole world.
+He is the propitiation for our sins and not for ours only, but also for the sins of the whole world.

 1 John 2:1-2

-This letter from John the Apostle helps us understand what it means to be a Christian and to have assurance of our salvation.
-We believe what is true about Jesus Christ because it is a matter of life and death.
-John's writing aims to give us complete joy, cure our sadness, foster fellowship with other Christians, and enable fellowship with God Himself.
+This letter from John the Apostle helps us understand what it means to be a Christian.
+It assures us of our salvation and encourages us to believe what is true about Jesus Christ—a matter of life and death.

+John writes for our complete joy, fellowship with other Christians, and fellowship with God Himself.
 God is light, and in Him is no darkness.
-If we claim to be Christians yet live no differently from unbelievers—continuing in sin and walking in darkness—we lie.
-What we do does not make us Christians, but what we do demonstrates whether we are Christians.
+If we claim to be Christians yet walk in darkness, continuing in sin with no difference from unbelievers, we deceive ourselves.
+What we do does not make us Christians, but it demonstrates whether we are.

 The Goal: Not to Sin

-Yet if anyone sins, we have an advocate with the Father: Jesus Christ, the righteous.
+If we sin, we have an advocate with the Father: Jesus Christ, the righteous.

-Jesus Our Advocate
+Jesus: Our Advocate

-Jesus Our Propitiation
+Jesus: Our Propitiation

 How Not to Sin Leads to Joy

-Moses left Pharaoh's riches for wilderness reproach of Christ, deeming it greater than Egypt's passing pleasures (Hebrews 11).
+Moses left Pharaoh's riches for wilderness reproach with God's people, esteeming Christ's reproaches greater than Egypt's treasures.
+Sin's pleasures are fleeting; gospel joy endures.

 More Sermons from Pastor Jeremy Menicucci